alexcu2718/dotfiles/README.md

 ### DOTFILES ##

-no touch

 ## instructions

-(this is my own shit but you can use it)
+This is my personal repo for dotfiles, its borderline usable by others?

 modify find_dot_files.sh and .gitignore to your own preference